R-Shakya/myportfolio/README.md

-# myportfolio
+# My portfolio
-myportfolio website has some awesome small projects to learn web development, check it out.
+My portfolio website contains some small and exciting projects to learn web development.
+You should check it out!